 - Last term of courses prepares students to take their board certification examination.

-- Face-to-face orientation prior to the start of the program
+- Face-to-face program immersion prior to the start of the program

-- New cohorts begin in January and August each year
+- New cohorts begin in January each year

-Applicants must complete all required Core courses prior to applying for the Surgical Technology Program.
-Please review information for the Pre-Surgical Technology Program.
+Applicants must complete all required Prerequisite courses prior to taking Surgical Technology Courses

 - Personal Essay: Applicants are required to complete a one-page essay.